oracle/crossplane-provider-oci/docs/migration_quickstart.md

 ## Migration Scenarios

- > ### Important:
+> [!IMPORTANT]
- - *Retaining the same metadata name for sub providers is mandatory to ensure a smooth migration and continued resource management.*
+  > _Retaining the same metadata name for sub providers is mandatory to ensure a smooth migration and continued resource management._
+  >
- - *Changing sub provider metadata names will orphan existing resources and must be avoided during migration.*
+  > _Changing sub provider metadata names will orphan existing resources and must be avoided during migration._
+  >
- - *Keep the existing metadata name for sub providers (e.g., `oracle-samples-provider-oci-objectstorage`).*
+  > _Keep the existing metadata name for sub providers (e.g.,_ `oracle-samples-provider-oci-objectstorage`_)._

 ---